A Functional Perspective on Knowledge Distillation in Neural Networks: Experimental Setup

 \section{Experimental Setup}

-We focus primarily on self-distillation, where the student model has the same architecture and initialisation as the teacher.
-This setting gives the student maximal capacity to recover the teacher's function, allowing isolation of the effects of the distillation signal itself.
-This is achieved through architectural and initialisation matching, along with carefully structured control conditions.
+We begin with self-distillation, where the student model has the same architecture and initialisation as the teacher.
+In theory, this setting gives the student the exact capacity to entirely recover the teacher's function, allowing isolation of the effects of the distillation signal.
 Our core experimental findings are derived from this controlled self-distillation setup.
-To verify generality, we replicate our results in the standard KD setting with smaller students (Appendix~\ref{SmallerKD}) as well as with multiple KD variants in Appendix Section~\ref{app:feature_map_matching}.
+We then verify the generality of our findings in standard KD (smaller student; Section~\ref{sec:standard-kd-ss}), feature-map matching distillation (Section~\ref{sec:feature_map_matching}) and temperature variants (Section~\ref{sec:temperature-kd}).

-Let $M_T$ denote the teacher model, trained from initialisation $M_0$.
-All subsequent models -- including students and controls -- share the same architecture and initialisation $M_0$, ensuring they begin from the same point in the loss landscape.
-Thus any observed differences in functional behaviour arise purely from the training signals (e.g., data order or distillation) rather than confounds from architecture or initialisation.
-In self-distillation, students start from $M_0$ and are trained to match the finalised teacher $M_T$ with the standard logit-matching objective:
+Let $M_T$ denote the trained teacher model, trained from initialisation $M_0$.
+All comparative models (including students and controls) share architecture and initialisation $M_0$, ensuring they begin from the same point in the loss landscape.
+Thus any observed differences in functional behaviour arise purely from the distillation signal rather than confounds from architecture and initialisation.
+In self-distillation, students start from $M_0$ and are trained to match the trained teacher $M_T$ with the standard logit-matching objective:

-where $x$ is the input, $M_S$ is the student model parameters, $\alpha$ is the teacher weighting coefficient, $\mathcal{H}$ is the cross-entropy loss function, $\mathcal{KL}$ is the kullback-leibler divergence loss function, $y$ is the ground truth label, $\sigma$ is the softmax function parameterised by the temperature $T$, and $z_s$ and $z_t$ are the logits of the student and the teacher, respectively.
-Unless otherwise stated, we keep all training hyperparameters fixed across conditions: optimiser, learning-rate schedule, batch size, data augmentations/preprocessing, epochs, and evaluation protocol.
+where $x$ is the input, $M_S$ is the student model parameters, $\alpha$ is the teacher-weighting coefficient, $\mathcal{H}$ is the cross-entropy loss function, $\mathcal{KL}$ is the kullback-leibler divergence loss function, $y$ is the ground-truth label, $\sigma$ is the softmax function parameterised by the temperature $T$, and $z_s$ and $z_t$ are the student and teacher logits, respectively.
+Unless otherwise stated, we keep all training hyperparameters fixed across conditions: optimiser, learning-rate schedule, batch size, data augmentations/preprocessing, number of epochs, and evaluation protocol.